BrickHack-11/mental-health-journal/README.md

 ## How It Works

-- User logs their mood using emojis and text.
+- User logs their mood and what contributed to that.
+🔹 Work/Studies
+🔹 Relationships
+🔹 Health & Fitness
+🔹 Social Life
+🔹 Finances
+🔹 Weather
+🔹 Other

 - Journal entry is analyzed using DeepSeek AI.